 Experts and officials across the board emphasized that their engagement with the war in Ukraine stems from a desire to contribute to a de-escalation of the confrontational rhetoric between Russia and the West at large.
-For China, the goal has mainly been to demonstrate its peacemaking capabilities to countries in the Global South.
-Although Beijing is profiting from a deeper partnership with Russia, drastically increased Russian dependence on its exports, and cheaper oil and gas imports, according to experts, the Chinese policy elite still see the war as an annoyance and most do not actively support Russia's invasion of Ukraine, when suggesting that no matter how difficult, it is essential that parties sit down at a table.
+For China, the goal has mainly been to demonstrate its peacemaking capabilities to countries in the Global South.28 Although Beijing is profiting from a deeper partnership with Russia, drastically increased Russian dependence on its exports, and cheaper oil and gas imports,29 according to experts, the Chinese policy elite still see the war as an annoyance30 and most do not actively support Russia's invasion of Ukraine.31 crisis was a success.

+For African stakeholders to play a constructive role to potentially resolving a European when suggesting that no matter how difficult, it is essential that parties sit down at a table.
 Passing on these lessons was one of the reasons for the African Peace Initiative.
 Through this initiative, six African countries, led by South Africa, traveled to Kyiv and Moscow with a ten-point plan for a peaceful resolution to the conflict.
-This plan was not warmly received in either capital, and the initiative received mixed reviews internationally.
-Interviewed officials and experts in South Africa, however, stressed that it should not be seen in isolation but as one of many efforts, "less about an immediate resolution," more about "positioning."
-They considered the reversal of roles - "for African stakeholders to play a constructive role to potentially resolving a European crisis" - a success.
+This plan was not warmly received in either capital, and the initiative received mixed reviews32 internationally.
+Interviewed officials and experts in South Africa, however, stressed that it should not be seen in isolation but as one of many efforts, "less about an immediate resolution," more about "positioning."33 They considered the reversal of roles - "for African stakeholders to play a constructive role to potentially resolving a European crisis"34 - a success.